Responsive Repairs policy

 2. Scope

-This policy covers repairs services to customers who rent their home under a tenancy agreement, customers who rent under a license, and those who own them as a leaseholder (whether through shared ownership or outright).
+This policy covers repairs services to customers who rent their home under a tenancy agreement, customers who rent under a license, and those who own the property as a leaseholder (whether through shared ownership or outright).
 Both our repair obligations and those of our customers vary between those tenures, and this is reflected in the policy.
-The policy covers responsive repairs within customers’ homes (including their gardens and garages, subject to terms of the tenancy, license, or lease agreement), in communal areas, and to communal assets for example, shared gardens, shared spaces including lifts and corridors.
+The policy covers responsive repairs to customers’ homes, both internally and externally, including their gardens and garages (exclusions may apply depending on the terms of the tenancy, license, or lease agreement), in communal areas, and to communal assets for example, shared gardens, shared spaces including lifts and corridors.

 This policy should be read in conjunction with the policies outlined in Section 4.

-This policy does not include Planned or Cyclical Maintenance, which includes any Aids and Adaptation installation works.
+This policy does not include planned or cyclical maintenance, which includes any Aids and Adaptations installation works.

 Appendix 1 sets out our definitions of Responsive Repairs and Planned and Cyclical Maintenance.